cterndrup/CS143-proj1/README.md

 # CS143-proj1
-Part B of Databases project
+Parts A, B of Databases project with MySQL and PHP